Updated 30 December 2019

 - Cirrhosis of Liver

 Consider Carrying out an intervention

-If the consequences of living with a functioning alcoholic have become overwhelming, and your loved one refuses to seek help for alcohol abuse, it could be time to plan an intervention.
-An intervention is a planned meeting in which the concerned parties confront the alcoholic about his or her behaviour.
+If the consequences have become overwhelming, and your loved one refuses to seek help for alcohol abuse, it could be time to plan an intervention.
+An intervention is a planned meeting in which the concerned parties confront the addict about his or her behaviour.
 The goals of intervention include:

-- Getting the alcoholic to see how drinking has harmed him or her and their loved ones
+- Getting them to see how drinking has harmed him or her and their loved ones

 - Presenting the individual with a plan for recovery